Barcelona Field Studies Centre

 Stage 5: Take the smaller of the two U values and look up the probability value in the table below.
 This gives the percentage probability that the difference between the two sets of data could have occurred by chance.

-Example: Is there a significant difference in the quality of the architecture between El Raval (site 3); and El Raval (site 4)?
+Example: Is there a statistically significant difference in the quality of the environment between North El Raval and South El Raval?

 Stage 1: